teal blue = Yemen / grey = states that are or have been involved in the Yemen War

 Facing Finance has researched arms deliveries to warring states on company-level.
 The current status of the database, looking at the years 2016 to 2021, covers around 600 companies from 50 countries that were involved in arms exports to 40 states with high intensity violent conflicts (limited war or war according to the Heidelberg Conflict Barometer), for which there was no UN Security Council mandate.
 Involvement is defined as either direct involvement, through subsidiaries or via joint ventures.
 It includes the manufacturing, repair, modernization, refurbishment, design, sale and supply of weapons, as well as the supply of dual-use products and the licensing of arms production.

 “With the amount of aircraft they’ve got and the operational demands, if we weren’t there in 7 to 14 days there wouldn’t be a jet in the sky.”

 Former BAE Systems employee about the support for the Royal Saudi Air Force in the Yemen war (Channel 4, April 2019)

 "A State Party shall not authorize any transfer of conventional arms […], if it has knowledge at the time of authorization that the arms or items would be used in the commission of genocide, crimes against humanity, grave breaches of the Geneva Conventions of 1949, attacks directed against civilian objects..."

 Search Deliveries by Keyword

 Preview of the arms exports to waring states in Yemen documented on ExitArms.org.
 Access the complete list.

-We provide a special version of the Exit Arms List with common financial identifiers (ISIN codes) on request.
+We provide the full Exit Arms Investor List with common financial identifiers (ISIN codes) on request.
 We also offer financial institutions in-depth webinars on the list and are happy to answer questions or provide policy advice.